unitycontainer/documentation/tutorials/lifetime/lifetime.md

 # Lifetime

 The Unity container manages the lifetime of objects based on a [Lifetime Manager](xref:Unity.Lifetime) you specify when you register the type.
-If you do not specify anything for your type registration Unity uses transient lifetime manager.

-When you register a type in configuration, or by using the ``RegisterType`` method and do not explicitly specify lifetime manager, the default behavior is for the container to use a transient lifetime manager.
-It creates a new instance of the registered, mapped, or requested type each time you call the Resolve method or when the dependency mechanism injects instances into other classes.
-The container does not store a reference to the object.
+The default behavior for the container, if no lifetime is registered, to use a <xref:Tutorial.Lifetime.Transient>.
+It creates a new instance of the requested type each time `Resolve` method is called or when the dependency mechanism injects instances into other classes.
+The container does not store any references to the object.

 Unity uses specific types that inherit from the `LifetimeManager` base class (collectively referred to as lifetime managers) to control how it stores references to object instances and how the container disposes of these instances.

-When you register an existing object using the `RegisterInstance` method, the default behavior is for the container to take over management of the lifetime of the object you pass to this method using the ``ContainerControlledLifetimeManager``.
+When you register an existing object using the `RegisterInstance` method, the default behavior is for the container to take over management of the lifetime of the object you pass to this method using the <xref:Tutorial.Lifetime.Container>.
 This means that container maintains strong reference to the object and at the end of the container lifetime, the existing object is disposed.

 ## How registering lifetime works